CSC510-2015-Axitron/project2/README.md

 #### (11) Percentage of Comments by User

 This boxplot shows the average number of comments per issue, the subheading is percentage of comments by user, but this visualization proved to be more interesting for our work.
-It shows that for a good many gropus two users commenting on each issue was pretty good, where some groups averaged no more than one user for each issue.
-Obviously there was one group that only had one member, but more members commenting on each issue was better than only one.
+It showed that for many groups two users commenting on each issue was pretty good, whereas some groups averaged no more than one user per issue.
+Again there was one group that only had one member, but more members commenting on each issue was better than only one.

 ![number of users commenting on an issue](https://cloud.githubusercontent.com/assets/6590396/7281781/b7dc18da-e8f9-11e4-838a-3d9010f708ce.png)